USS Thresher (SS-200): Third and fourth

 Three days later, midway between Kwajalein and Wotje atolls, Thresher fired two torpedoes at a 4,836 ton torpedo boat tender which caused tremendous explosions as the tender sank beneath the waves.
 Thresher withdrew from expected countermeasures.
-Within an hour, two depth charges shook the boat, and ten minutes later, a banging and clanking alerted her to the fact the Japanese were apparently bringing a large grapnel into play in an attempt to capture the boat.
+Within an hour, two depth charges shook the boat, and ten minutes later, a banging and clanking alerted her to the fact that the Japanese were apparently bringing a large grapnel into play in an attempt to capture the boat.

-After applying full right rudder, Thresher made a 10‑minute high-speed run which shook her free from the giant hook.
+Applying full right rudder, Thresher made a 10‑minute high-speed run which shook her free from the giant hook.
 Then, as a depth charge exploded near her conning tower, the boat went deeper.
-Bending on rudder, Thresher left the enemy behind, with some 30-odd depth charges exploding in her wake.
+With a bending and twisting turn, Thresher left the enemy behind, with some 30-odd depth charges exploding in her wake.
 Shaken but not seriously damaged, Thresher made minor repairs as she headed for Truk to reconnoiter the passes leading into this enemy naval bastion.

 Missing a freighter with torpedoes on the night of 20 July, Thresher surfaced in a rain squall before daybreak the next morning.
 The boat's sonar picked up the sound of screws, close and closing.
 Soon an enemy patrol craft came into view, on a collision course.
-Surprisingly, the Japanese chose not to ram, but instead turned hard right, and came to a parallel course some 50 yd away.
+Surprisingly, the Japanese chose not to ram, but instead turned hard right and came to a parallel course some 50 yd away.
 Thresher went deep, while the enemy's guns fired close but ineffective salvoes into the water ahead of the disappearing boat.

 After escaping to the Palaus, Thresher tangled with an enemy Q-ship off Ambon in the former Netherlands East Indies.
 The two torpedoes she fired at the enemy failed to explode, and the Q-ship subjected Thresher to a salvo of eight depth charges before giving up the attack.
 Since she had been reassigned to the Southwest Pacific Submarine Force, Thresher sailed away from this encounter en route to Australian waters and terminated her fourth war patrol at Fremantle on 15 August.